-Severe Snow: Check on vulnerable.
+Severe Snow: Check on neighbours.
 Offer help and support as necessary.
 Monitor clearance of roads and tracks.
-Clear doorways and paths for vulnerable.
+Clear doorways and paths.
 Organise 4x4 transport to shops/health centre as necessary.

-Power outage (sustained): Check on vulnerable.
+Power outage (sustained): Check on neighbours.
 Offer help and support as necessary.
 Check on those with no source of heat or cooking.
-Check neighbour support.
 Organise a warm centre (eg Hall) for people to get warm food and drink.

 Medical Emergency: Provide emergency First Aid.
-Operate defribulator as necessary.
+Operate defibrillator as necessary.

 Missing Person: Coordinate initial searches.
 Gather information to provide to Emergency Services.
 Support Search and rescue operation as necessary.
 Organise a warm centre (eg Hall) for people to get warm food and drink.

-Please Note: Our Community Council is covered by Zurich Municipal insurance, it has been agreed that community resilience activities that don’t involve mechanized equipment will be covered under our existing policy
+Please Note: Our Community Council is covered by Zurich Municipal insurance, it has been agreed that community resilience activities that don’t involve mechanised equipment will be covered under our existing policy

 Vehicle use should be covered under the driver’s own motor insurance policy.
 Advice from the association of British Insurers on the insurance industry’s commitment to volunteer drivers can be found at: https://www.abi.org.uk/Insurance-and-savings/Products/Motor-insurance/Volunteer-drivers

 Any Resilient Communities volunteer who has a particular concern about Insurance should email their query in the first instance to email@example.com